AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/navigation-routing.md

     }
     ```

     This is a simple class to represent an individual navigation link.
 In the class constructor we expect `data` to be the JSON object passed in from AEM.
-This class will be used within both the `NavigationComponent` and `HeaderComponent` to easily populate the navigation structure.
+This class is used within both the `NavigationComponent` and `HeaderComponent` to easily populate the navigation structure.

     No data transformation is performed, this class is primarily created to strongly type the JSON model.
 Notice that `this.children` is typed as `NavigationLink[]` and that the constructor recursively creates new `NavigationLink` objects for each of the items in the `children` array.
 Recall that JSON model for the `Header` is hierarchical.